JetBrains/kotlin/GRADLE_PLUGIN.md

 Kotlin/Native supports building artifacts to be used by other native languages.
 There are two types of such artifacts:
 Objective-C framework and dynamic library.

+### Dynamic library

-* **Dynamic library.** A dynamic library may be built using the `dynamic` artifact block.
+A dynamic library may be built using the `dynamic` artifact block.
 This block contains the same options as other ones (except `interop`) allowing one to specify source files, compiler options and libraries used.
 Each task building a dynamic library produces two files: the library itself (a `*.so`/`*.dylib`/`*.dll` file depending on the target platform) and a C language header.
 Both of them may be accessed via properties of a building task